sjwatts119/livewire-wizard/README.md

 composer install
 ```

-Then, you can run the tests using the following command:
+Then, you can run the tests:

 ```bash
 composer test